CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/terraform.md

 A Terraform provider is a plugin that enables Terraform to interact with specific types of cloud, infrastructure, or service providers to provision and manage resources.

-A Terraform configuration file is a text file written in HashiCorp Configuration Language (HCL) that defines the infrastructure resources and their desired state for provisioning and management using Terraform.
+A Terraform configuration file is a text file that is written in HashiCorp Configuration Language (HCL) that defines the infrastructure resources and their desired state for provisioning and management using Terraform.
-Terraform configuration files can be saved, shared, or reused, which ensures consistent execution of tasks and codifies operational knowledge.
+You can save, share, or reuse Terraform configuration files, ensuring consistent execution of tasks and codifies operational knowledge.

 ## Prerequisites